anxin16/Capstone-Project-2/Milestone-report/readme.md

 The python code of above jobs is in file Milestone-1.ipynb

-## III. exploration and initial findings
+## III.
+Exploration and initial findings
 Next we will do exploratory data analysis.
 There are 3 steps analysis to answer the first three question:
 ### 1. National Statistics on Income and Life Expectancy
 In this step, we’ll answer the question: What is the shape of the income–life expectancy gradient?